 [Connectors may contain redundant variables.
 For example, the orientation between two coordinate systems in 3 dimensions can be described by 3 independent variables.
 However, every description of orientation with 3 variables has at least one singularity in the region where the variables are defined.
 It is therefore not possible to declare only 3 variables in a connector.
 Instead n variables (n > 3) have to be used.
 These variables are no longer independent from each other and there are n-3 constraint equations that have to be fulfilled.
 A proper description of a redundant set of variables with constraint equations does no longer have a singularity.
-A model that has loops in the connection structure formed by components and connectors with redundant variables, may lead to a differential algebraic equation system that has more equations, i.e., a unique mathematical solution exists.
+A model that has loops in the connection structure formed by components and connectors with redundant variables.
+The superfluous equations are usually consistent with the rest of the equations, i.e., a unique mathematical solution exists.
 Such models cannot be treated with the currently known symbolic transformation methods.
 To overcome this situation, operators are defined in order that a Modelica translator can remove the superfluous equations.
 This is performed by replacing the equality equations of non-flow variables from connection sets by a reduced number of equations in certain situations.